annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 ## Step 2.
 Exploratory Data Analysis (EDA)
 Since the data has been cleaned-up, we can now conduct some preliminary exploratory data analysis to understand the relationships between variables in the data set.

-The plot below shows that, of the 200 observations, slightly over 50% observations have target variable,a1 level, is between 0-10 while the remaining observations' a1 levels are spread between 10-100
+The plot below shows that, of the 200 observations, slightly over 50% observations have target variable,a1 level, between 0-10 while the remaining observations' a1 levels are spread between 10-100

 ```r
 # Histogram (a1 levels).